 Finally, we end with Lovitky v.
 Trump:

-Why am I grateful for this case, aside from the interesting discussion of the absurdity doctrine on page 13 to 14 and a tough hypothetical on pages 17 to 18?
+Why am I grateful for this case, aside from the interesting discussion of the absurdity doctrine on pages 13 to 14 and a tough hypothetical on pages 17 to 18?
 Because it is about mandamus.

 And with that, enjoy Valentine’s Day.
 Oh, one more thing.
 If you’re interested, just last year, then-Chief Judge Garland — to whom the Court owes a great deal of gratitude for seven years of leadership — authored an interesting opinion that touched on a particularly scandalous Valentine’s Day dance.
 Give it a read.